ross-newman/vivoe-lite/README.md

 This standard is also mandated in the NATO version of GVA (NGVA).

-### STANAG 4754 - NATO Generic Vehicle Architecture (NGVA)
-NGVA is a NATO Standardisation Agreement (STANAG 4754) based on open standards to design and integrate multiple electronic sub-systems onto military vehicles which are controllable from a multifunction crew display and control unit.

 ### STANAG 4697 - Platform Extended Video Standard (PLEVID)
 AIM The aim of this NATO standardization agreement (STANAG) is to respond to the following interoperability requirements.
 Adopts DEF STAN 00-083 and allows for GigE.